axonivy/docker-samples/ivy-sso-openidc-apache-keycloak/README.md

 - webserver -- Folder containing configuration of the web server and authentication endpoint -- Dockerfile
--- 000-default.conf -- VHost configuration for startup page without any security -- default-ssl.conf -- VHost configuration for secured site, including the SAML config with [mod_auth_mellon](https://github.com/latchset/mod_auth_mellon)
+-- 000-default.conf -- VHost configuration for startup page without any security -- default-ssl.conf -- VHost configuration for secured site, including the Open ID Connect config with [mod_auth_openidc](https://github.com/zmartzone/mod_auth_openidc)
 -- default-site-html -- Containing some HTML pages to guide you through this sample and also small PHP script for dumping the data we get after authentication
--- saml-config -- Folder containing the configuration files we need for the SAML config -- client-cert.pem -- Certificate for signatures.
--- client-private-key.pem -- Private key for signatures.
--- idp-metadata.xml -- SAML metadata for ID provider (exported from Keycloak) -- sp-metadata.xml -- SAML metadata for service provider.
-This means data of our Apache and mod_auth_mellon config.
 - ivy-config -- Folder containing configuration for Axon.ivy
 -- context.xml -- Here we define the SSL valve which will use the user name from HTTP header to initialize the Axon.ivy session.
 -- header_logger_valve_1.0.1.jar -- Valve used for dumping all HTTP header into the logs.
 Only used for debugging.